 The OTP has six strategic goals which align with the Office's Prosecutorial Strategy to:

-2) Further improve the quality and efficiency of the preliminary examinations, investigations and the prosecutions;
+2) increase the speed, efficiency, and effectiveness of preliminary examinations, investigations and prosecutions;